Mbutler1991/seasonedgreetings/README.md

 ### Typography

-Typography was chosen to be fun, but also with accessility in mind.
+Typography was chosen to be fun, but also with accessibility in mind.
 We chose to use Sacramento for the headings only, due to it being a cursive styled font, and Raleway for the body text on the site.
 This is a sans-serif font that is very accessible.

 ![Sacremento Font](documentation/sacramento-font.png)
 ![Raleway Font](documentation/raleway-font.png)